 When I started working in a big company, I had my own space.
 I had plenty of time to myself and privacy.
 Every worker had his own cubicle.
-When I had to question for the lead developer, going to his cubicle seemed like entering his house.
+When I had a question for the lead developer, going to his cubicle seemed like entering his house.

 I knock on one of the walls and he removes his earphones and answers.
 "Come on in, how can I help you?"
 This experience seems a little exaggerated but that's what it felt like.
 A cubicle is a private space.
 Here a developer, an accountant, or a manager can work undisturbed.

-It does remind of the mundane boring world in Office Space.
+It does remind of the boring world in Office Space.
 It can be, but it all depends on the context.
 It was my first time working in a large team.
-I had the opportunity of sharing ideas with people more experienced then me and at the same time, I could go to my private quarters and work undisturbed.
+I had the opportunity of sharing ideas with people more experienced than me and at the same time, I could go to my private quarters and work undisturbed.

 A by stander might see this rows of developers working very boring, but something you can't see with the naked eye is productivity.